 - Glue

-- Purple paint (optional, in case your little ones would like to color the black and white shapes).
+- Purple paint or marker (optional — if your little ones want to colour the white shapes)